Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 - To evaluate model performance by computing accuracies.
 - To summarize the results in a comparison table.

-Sheet1: Load election train dataset (loading data)
+Sheet1: Load libraries

-Sheet2: Split train and test datasets (train–test split)
+Sheet2: Read data

 Sheet3: Split predictors and response variables (specifying features X and target Y)